ramonhagenaars/nptyping/USERDOCS.md

 ## FAQ

 * PyCharm complains about `Shape[<expression>]`, what should I do? <br/>
-*Unfortunately, some IDEs try to parse what's between quotes in a type hint.
-You are left with 2 options:*
+*Unfortunately, some IDEs try to parse what's between quotes in a type hint sometimes.
+You are left with 3 options:*
-  1. *Do nothing, accept the IDE complaints, wait and hope for the IDE to mature*
+  1. *Use `typing.Literal` instead of `Shape`, `nptyping` can handle this perfectly fine*
   2. *Use an extra pair of quotes: `Shape['"<expression>"']`*, this appeases PyCharm and is accepted by `nptyping`
+  3. *Do nothing, accept the IDE complaints, wait and hope for the IDE to mature*
 * Can `MyPy` do the instance checking? <br/>
-*Because of the dynamic nature of `numpy`, this is not possible.
-The checking done by MyPy is limited to "`ndarray` or* *not an `ndarray`".*
+*Because of the dynamic nature of `numpy` and `pandas`, this is currently not possible.
+The checking done by MyPy is* *limited to detecting whether or not a `numpy` or `pandas` type is provided when that is hinted.
+There are no static* *checks on shapes, structures or types.*
-* Will there ever be support for Pandas DataFrames?
-Or for Tensorflow Tensors?
+* Will there ever be support for Tensorflow Tensors?
 Or for... ? <br/>
 *Maybe.
 Possibly.
 If there is enough demand for it and if I find the spare time.*

 ## About